zFa3/KlotskiSolver/README.md

 the largest (2 x 2) piece to the exit at the bottom of the board.
 You cannot jump over any piece or
 remove any piece from the board.

-# Some common/custom starting positions
+# Some example starting positions
 ![Screenshot 2024-12-23 at 12 52 14 PM](https://github.com/user-attachments/assets/79a22c13-2bcd-47cd-a5cf-c1e343457917)
 ![Screenshot 2024-12-23 at 12 51 48 PM](https://github.com/user-attachments/assets/bfed6136-9ba6-4713-b70a-c92d4fe1272e)
 ![Screenshot 2024-12-23 at 12 51 41 PM](https://github.com/user-attachments/assets/782555c7-eb44-4963-8628-1d120482fe48)